NeuroTechX/ntx_slack_archive/eegdata.md

  >alexandre.barachant: I get your reasoning here, but isnt the whole theory behind DL that the autoencoders create features in the hidden layers, and wouldnt that deal with the noise issue?
 Again, all theoretical and a very interesting discussion :smile:

+5/30/2017 3:58 PM

+ **bciguy** :

+ >alexandre.barachant: yep, but the network does it on its own with data